Jumpstart Lab Curriculum

 render accepts an object or a collection of objects. render will iterate through the objects and call the .class_name method on each one, convert the class name to snake_case, and will render a partial with that name.
 The individual object sent will still be named after the partial.

-render @articles will render the _article.html.haml partial once for each article in @articles, assigning each one to the local variable article.
+render @articles will thus render the _article.html.erb partial once for each article in @articles, assigning each one to the local variable article.

 Closing Words on View Partials